akvo/akvo-flow-docs/docs/fieldapp2.0/1-phone-requirements.rst

 *Note: In situations where an Internet or data connection is unavailable you need to setup data collection via Mobile networks (H, 3G, E, G).
 To do this you need to enable ‘Use packet data’ or ‘Data roaming’.*

-Setting data and time on the phone
+Setting date and time on the phone
 ----------------------------------
-Before you start collecting data, it is important to check it the date and time are set correct.
+Before you start collecting data, it is important to check if the date and time are set correct.
 The date and time stamp on each data submission takes this information from the phone.
-If it is set incorrectly, you will get errant date/time stamps.
+If it is set incorrectly, surveys will be submitted with the wrong date and time.

 **To set date and time:**